brendan-donohoe/math471/README.rst

   - The code for this homework is located in Homework1/Code and is documented in the appendix of the report.

-  - To reproduce the results in the report [FORTHCOMING].
+  - See the report for details on how to compile and run the code.